 - Cook indoors.
 Finding clean-burning fuels such as those found in sternos.
 Now isn’t the time to break out the outdoor grill.

 - Cook on the down low.
 Plan to prepare and cook food in the early morning or late at night when a majority of people are sleeping.

 - Stock up on MRE’s.
 These are self-contained meals that will not require long preparation times.

 - Have meals with quick prep times.
 Prepare meals ahead and can them for quick preparation such as beans, soups, and stews.
 This will cut down on fuel and keep the smell of food down to a minimum.

 - Go easy on the spices.
 As much as we love to add spices to our meals, they will bring added aromas to your food and inevitably could be your worst enemy.

 - Eat foods that are already prepared and are shelf stable.
 Shelf stable foods is another solution to cut down on strong aromas.

 - Use a thermal cooker.
-This is an insulated crock pot that will allow you use minimal fuel to heat the food and also help insulate the aromas that the food gives off.
+This is an insulated crock pot that will allow you to use minimal fuel to heat the food and also help insulate the aromas that the food gives off.

 In the aftermath of disasters, the main objective of the unprepared is to find food and water.
 Dumpster diving, rummaging through homes and foraging will become a norm for those trying to meet their survival need.
-During this time, you must be discreet in your food preparations until the recovery period or the die off begins.
+During this time, you must be discreet in your food preparations until the recovery period or the die-off begins.

 This information has been made available by Ready Nutrition